edsu/imls-cdx/README.md

 Internet Archive did a crawl of museum websites documented by [IMLS] and the [CDX files] for the crawl.
 We then attempted to process the CDX files to learn something about the Museum websites.
+The CDX files contained information about 219,070,202 HTTP transactions with 109,060 hostnames.

 For more checkout the [Notebook] that's here in the respository.